Transient receptor potential channel: Role in cancer

 Altered expression of TRP proteins often leads to tumorigenesis, as reported for TRPV1, TRPV6, TRPC1, TRPC6, TRPM4, TRPM5, and TRPM8.
 TRPV1 and TRPV2 have been implicated in breast cancer.
 TRPV1 expression in aggregates found at endoplasmic reticulum or Golgi apparatus and/or surrounding these structures in breast cancer patients confer worse survival.
-TRPV2 is a potential biomarker and therapeutic target in triple negative breast cancer.

 TRPM family of ion channels are particularly associated with prostate cancer where TRPM2 (and its long noncoding RNA TRPM2-AS), TRPM4, and TRPM8 are overexpressed in prostate cancer associated with more aggressive outcomes.
 TRPM3 has been shown to promote growth and autophagy in clear cell renal cell carcinoma, TRPM4 is overexpressed in diffuse large B-cell lymphoma associated with poorer survival, while TRPM5 has oncogenic properties in melanoma.

+TRP channels take center stage in modulating chemotherapy resistance in breast cancer.
+Some TRP channels such as TRPA1 and TRPC5 are tightly associated with drug resistance during cancer treatment; TRPC5-mediated high Ca2+ influx activates the transcription factor NFATC3 (Nuclear Factor of Activated T Cells, Cytoplasmic 3), which triggers p-glycoprotein (p-gp) transcription.
+The overexpression of p-gp is widely recognized as a major factor in chemoresistance in cancer cells, as it functions as an active efflux pump that can remove various foreign substances, including chemotherapeutic agents, from within the cell.

+Contrarily, other TRP channels, such as TRPV1 and TRPV2, have been demonstrated to potentiate the anti-tumorigenic effects of certain chemotherapeutic agents and TRPV2 is a potential biomarker and therapeutic target in triple negative breast cancer.

 Role in inflammatory responses

 In addition to TLR4 mediated pathways, certain members of the family of the transient receptor potential ion channels recognize LPS.
 LPS-mediated activation of TRPA1 was shown in mice and Drosophila melanogaster flies.
 At higher concentrations, LPS activates other members of the sensory TRP channel family as well, such as TRPV1, TRPM3 and to some extent TRPM8.
 LPS is recognized by TRPV4 on epithelial cells.
 TRPV4 activation by LPS was necessary and sufficient to induce nitric oxide production with a bactericidal effect.